AnnaYang2020/DeepEval/README.md

 The dataset including all images can be downloaded [in the Releases page of this repo]().

-The dataset is stored as four JSONL file.
+The dataset is stored as four JSON file.

 The annotation part: []().
 Each example has the following fields: